 Paraphrase Tool

-Understanding the Incomplete Circumlocution Fallacy
+Understanding the Incomplete Circumlocution Fallacy: A Guide to Classical Rhetorical Devices

 What is the Incomplete Circumlocution Fallacy?